gshipley/enterprise_training/EnterpriseManual.md

 	 "max_uid"=>6999,
 	 "active_server_identities_size"=>1}

-**Note:** If you see an error message indicating that you can’t add this node to the district because the node already has applications on it, consult the troubleshooting section.
+**Note:** If you see an error message indicating that you can't add this node to the district because the node already has applications on it, consult the troubleshooting section.

 Repeat the steps above to query the database for information about districts.
 Notice that the *server_identities* array now contains the following information: